 Goodwill totaled \$14.5 billion and \$14.0 billion as of December 31, 2015 and 2014, respectively.
 The increase was primarily attributable to \$500 million of goodwill recognized as part of the GE Healthcare acquisition.
-See "Note 2-Business Developments" for additional information.
+See "Note 2- Business Developments" for additional information.
 Intangible assets, which we report on our consolidated balance sheets as a component of other assets, consist primarily of purchased credit card relationships ("PCCR") and core deposit intangibles.
 The net carrying amount of intangible assets decreased to \$1.0 billion as of December 31, 2015, from \$1.3 billion as of December 31, 2014.
-Goodwill and intangible assets together represented 5% of our total assets as of both December 31, 2015 and 2014.
 We did not recognize material impairment on goodwill or intangible assets in 2015, 2014 or 2013.